On the geometry of flat minima: Introduction

-where $\|\cdot\|_2$ is the spectral norm.
 Our analysis also reveals a new local-global property of matrix factorization.
 While it is known the every local minimum is a global minimum \cite{baldi1989neural,valavi2020revisiting}, it was not known that locally flat minima are globally flat.

-Third, we determine flat minima in a series of examples that were out of reach with previous definitions and tools.
-They demonstrate that the definition of flatness proposed in this work is both versatile and workable.
-We also illustrate the connection with symmetry and conservation.
-In one example,

-where $\upsilon_1,\hdots,\upsilon_n$ are positive integers, any gradient trajectory of the conserved quantity initialized at a global minimum converges to a flat global minimum.
-It does so while remaining in the $(n-1)$-dimensional solution manifold.
+A related novelty is that any gradient trajectory of the conserved quantity $\|C\|_F\p 2$ initialized at a global minimum converges to a flat global minimum.

 The paper is organized as follows. \cref{sec:Background} contains background material on several branches of mathematics. \cref{sec:Basic aspects} treats basic aspects of flat minima. \cref{sec:Flatness and conservation} builds on them to forge a link with conservation laws and symmetries.
 Finally \cref{sec:Examples} provides several examples of flat minima.